modelscope/data-juicer/README.md

 ## References
-If you find our work useful for your research or development, please kindly cite the following [paper](https://arxiv.org/abs/2309.02033).
+If you find Data-Juicer useful for your research or development, please kindly cite the following [paper](https://arxiv.org/abs/2309.02033).
 ```
 @inproceedings{chen2024datajuicer,
   title={Data-Juicer: A One-Stop Data Processing System for Large Language Models},